Ohmydish.com

 Preparation -- 15 minutes + waiting time

 If you're using frozen pangasius fillets, make sure they're completely unfrozen by the time you're going marinate them.
-CUT the fillets into bite-size pieces and marinate them in lemon juice and season with pepper and salt.
+Cut the fillets into bite-size pieces and marinate them in lemon juice and season with pepper and salt.

 Marinate them for at least an hour.
 Now for the batter, use a whisk to create a smooth batter of tempura flour and sparkling water.
 How much water you're exactly going to add is hard to tell in advance, it also depends on how sparkly the water is.

 So you'll add a little bit at a time until you've reached a still liquid, but not too runny, batter.
-HEAT sunflower oil in a Dutch oven.
+Heat sunflower oil in a dutch oven.

 Get your wooden skewers ready and lace the fish pieces onto the skewers.